Walking in Bologna: top walks, hikes and hidden trails

 How long does it take: 45 minutes

-My tip: visit Villa Ghigi in autumn, when the grape is ripe and the colors are beautiful
+My tip: visit Villa Ghigi in autumn — the colors, the ripe grapes, and the golden light make it unforgettable

 www.fondazionevillaghigi.it